erfun77/MountainCar/README.md

 - The car velocity, from -0.07 to 0.07.
 Negative for left, and positive for right.

 ## Actions:
-The car can take one of three different actions:
+There are 3 discrete deterministic actions:

-- Accelerate to the left
+- 0: Accelerate to the left
-- Don't accelerate
+- 1: Don't accelerate
-- Accelerate to the right.
+- 2: Accelerate to the right

 ## Reward:
-At each step, the car receives a reward based on the state it reached after that action:

-- Reward of 0 is awarded if the agent reached the flag (position = 0.5) on top of the mountain.
-- Reward of -1 is awarded if the position of the agent is less than 0.5.
+The goal is to reach the flag placed on top of the right hill as quickly as possible, as such the agent is penalised with a reward of -1 for each timestep.

 ## Q-Learning